Dzivenu/Steemit-Feed-for-WordPress/readme.txt

 * **postreplies** - Show post replies (true or false) - Example: `[steemit-feed postreplies="true"]`

 == Changelog ==

+= 1.0.3 =
+* Fixes the reward sum (displayed as $0.00 when payout has not started).
+* Fixes the upvotes count.
+* Changes the votes icon (user icon has been replaced by an arrow icon to match the Steemit layout).

 = 1.0.2 =
 * Updated to work with the latest Steem.js API.